C-KLex/GitEducation/code_style_and_naming.md

     Do NOT include trailing commas in single-line constructs, as they add unnecessary visual clutter.

-### Others

 # Naming convention
-    It is important that naming should only include alphabetic & numerical characters!!
-In addition, naming should be as short and meaningful as possible.
-Make sure to keep it short and in an easily understandable format.
-The following are the naming conventions.

     Files: PascalCase
     Files that belongs to other files: ParentFile_ChildrenFile